igemou/igemou.github.io/_pages/about.md

 My research interests lie at the intersection of machine learning, biology, and systems and my ambition is to find new ways to solve complicated problems in these areas.

-Beyond research, I enjoy sports, learning new languages, cooking, and reading fiction and non-fiction books.
+Beyond research, I enjoy sports, learning new languages, cooking, and reading books.